-- Generate consistent risk-adjusted outperformance using our active management approach of security selection tailored to the overall environment. - Benefit from our active engagement with companies, where we encourage positive changes in corporate behaviour. - Construct a portfolio that invests in companies with strong Environmental, Social and Governance practices. - Leverage the support and insights of our large, dedicated Fixed Income team and embedded ESG specialist resources.
+- Generate consistent risk-adjusted outperformance using our active management approach of stock selection tailored to the overall environment. - Benefit from our active engagement with companies, where we encourage positive changes in corporate hehaviour. - Construct a portfolio that invests in companies with strong Environmental, Social and Governance practices. - Leverage the support and insights of our large, dedicated Fixed income team and embedded ESG specialists' resources.